New Zealand Company ships: Arab

-The Arab was a 484- or 485-ton copper sheathed ship (originally 415-ton) built at Stockton in 1840 and owned by J Irving.
+The Arab was a 485-ton copper sheathed ship (originally 415-ton) built at Stockton in 1840 and owned by J Irving.

 She was engaged in 1841 by the New Zealand Company to sail to Port Nicholson from Cornhill on 1 June, London on 3 June, and Dartmouth on 15 June under Captain John Summers.
 She arrived at Port Nicholson on 16 October with 200 settlers.
 She left Port Nicholson in either December 1841 or January 1842.

 In 1844 to 1846 the Arab was engaged on the London – Bombay route under Captain G Forster.

 She may have been lost in a storm on 26 August 1847 in the Indian Ocean south of Indonesia and west of Australia at latitude 16 south longitude 99 east.

 Arrow

 The Arrow was a 212-ton snow-brig built at Stockton in 1840 and owned by J Irvine.

 Hired by the New Zealand Company as store ship. she arrived at Tasman Bay in October 1841 with the Whitby and Will Watch as part of the expedition to survey a second settlement for the Company at Nelson.
 On 1 November 1841 she was also the first sailing ship to enter Nelson harbour.
 Arrow Rock located by the old harbour entrance and south of Haulashore Island is named after her.

 She had sailed to New Zealand under Captain Geare on 27 May 1841 from The Downs, England.
 Arriving at Port Nicholson, Wellington on 28 August after a 93-day journey, she was described as having made the fastest voyage at that time.
 She also brought the first news of the death of the United States President General William Henry Harrison to the colony.
 After participating in the exploration and survey of Nelson she returned to Wellington on 23 November and then sailed to Sydney.

 According to Lloyds register she was restored in 1853 and owned by Hendry & Co.
 H Silvers was her master.
 By 1867 she was still in existence in London owned by Brenan and mastered by T Peake.